lino-framework/welfare/docs/tested/uploads.rst

   $ python setup.py test -s tests.DocsTests.test_uploads

-A technical tour into the :mod:`lino_welfare.modlib.uploads` module.
+A technical tour into the :mod:`lino_welfare.modlib.uploads` plugin.

+Lino Welfare extends the standard :mod:`lino.modlib.uploads` plugin into a system which helps social agents to manage certain documents about their clients.
+For example, integration agents want to get a reminder when the driving license of one of their client is going to expire.

 .. contents::
    :depth: 2